sndobed/stream-ar/Development-Team-Practices-and-Process.md

 - Integration tests *must* be passing before merging into `staging`
 - All new *major* features should be accompanied by an integration test (or a few)
 - jQuery is banned from this repo.
 There are a lot of existing libraries written as jQuery plugins that are tempting to use, but introducing jQuery into your Vue components and mutating the DOM outside of template rendering leads to difficult to diagnose bugs.
+- This project supports multiple languages.
+All strings that are going to be shown to users must be added to i18n dictionaries.
+See the "Internationalization" section.

 # Code Guidelines
 These are less rigid than policies, but should be adhered to unless there is a good reason not to: